 In 1950s America, the rock ’n’ roll generation provoked a racially divided country, manically dancing to black music, worshipping wild performers on stage and resenting the middle-class dreams of their parents.
-In the 1960s, hippies rebelled by dropping out of conventional society, they grew long hair, wore tie-dyed clothes, moved out of towns into rural communes, and, yes, publicly indulged in drugs and sex.

 Even Punk Has Become Financialized.

 In 1950s America, the rock ’n’ roll generation provoked a racially divided country, manically dancing to black music, worshipping wild performers on stage and resenting the middle-class dreams of their parents.
-In the 1960s, hippies rebelled by dropping out of conventional society, they grew long hair, wore tie-dyed clothes, moved out of towns into rural communes, and, yes, publicly indulged in drugs and sex.